-Brass is one fo those things that you can tumble dry.
+Brass is one of those things that you can tumble dry.

 For that matter, brass is mostly tumbled dry.

-Just put the brass parts in your vibratory or rotary tumbler, load the brass parts, pour the media and walk away for a few hours.
+Just put the brass parts in your vibratory tumbler or rotary tumbler, load the brass parts, pour the media, and walk away for a few hours.

 However, if you want to do wet tumbling, you might need to use a special cleaning solution developed for the brass.

 7. How do I choose my tumbling media for brass?

 This question has already been answered.